zqubit/334f21/Warmup2/README.md

 3. *proof()* - given a merkle tree, and also given the index, this function returns the proof in the form of a vector of hashes.
 4. *verify()* - given a root, a hash of datum, a proof (a vector of hashes), an index of that datum (same index in *proof()* function), and a leaf_size (the length of leaves/data in *new()* function), returns whether the proof is correct.

+*We have also provided some **starter code** in Warmup2/merkle.rs*, where the `new()` function is implemented except two helper functions `hash_children` and `duplicate_last_node`.
+You will probably like to refer to the starter code if you are unfamiliar with Rust, but it is up to you whether to adopt the starter code or not.

 We provide some small test functions in this file and you can run `cargo test`.
 In these test functions, we also provide a brief explanation about the expected computation.

 *new()* function can take any Hashable data, but for simpilicity we will test merkle tree over **H256**, whose Hashable trait is already provided inside *src/crypto/hash.rs*.

 A tricky part about *new()* is when the input length is not a power of 2, you will need some more steps to create the merkle tree as follows.
 > Whenever a level of the tree has odd number of nodes, duplicate the last node to make the number even.

+## Implementation Hints
+**It is highly recommended that you use an IDE when programming on this project.** Typing and ownership management in Rust can be tricky, and an IDE is helpful in detecting problems and providing suggestions while you code, especially as the code size grows.

+Implementation hints on `transaction.rs`:
+- For this assignment, you can define the struct `Transaction` arbitrarily as long as it's non-empty.
+The content in that struct does not matter.

+Implementation hints on `crypto/merkle.rs`:
+- There are more than one ways to implement a Merkle tree.
+For example:
+  1. The most intuitive way is to implement it as a recursive binary tree.
+In Rust, both the left subtree and the right subtree of a tree (of type `T`) should have a wrapped type like `Option<Box<T>>`.
+Here, `Box` is required because the subtrees are dynamically sized, and `Option` is needed because the subtrees can be empty.
+(We have provided some starter code for this method: see `merkle.rs`.)
+  2. Binary trees can also be implemented using non-recursive data structures, for example using an array (refer to https://en.wikipedia.org/wiki/Binary_tree#Arrays).
+In Rust, `Vec<T>` is an array of changeable size containing elements of type `T`.

 ## Advance Notice
 - At the end of the midterm project, you will implement a functional cryptocurrency client.
 We don't require you have a functional transaction struct in this assignment, but please start to think what transaction struct should be.
 Also please start to think about UTXO since it is closely related to transaction.